 We talk to a lot of nonprofits and pitch text messaging.
 And we hear a lot of reasons why texting is not for them.
 We get it.
 Any new strategy requires focused investment, and some nonprofit organizations just aren’t ready for that.
 But some of these reasons are just excuses.
-Let’s dive into some of the rationale that might be holding your nonprofit back from what can be an incredibly effective channel.
+Let’s dive into some of the rationale that might be holding your nonprofit back from what can be an incredibly effective messaging platform.

 A Word About Excuses